Mar 1, 2013

 I just received an unexpected bill, and I’m worried.
 We’ve got money to pay it.
 But still — I’m feeling anxious, insecure, and fearful.

-Many of you have worse financial problems — like not having money to pay your bills, the prospect of huge medical expenses, or the fear of retiring with no money.
+Many of you have worse financial problems — like having no money to pay your bills, or the prospect of huge medical expenses, or the fear of retiring with no money.

 So no matter the situation, it’s easy to worry about money.